braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ### 3.4.5 Lemma: Ignition Probability {#3.4.5}

-:::info[**Non-Vanishing Probability of Tunneling in the High-Temperature Regime**] The probability $\mathbb{P}_{\text{ign}}$ of at least one symmetry-breaking tunneling event in the early vacuum remains strictly positive.
-This probability approaches unity under the natural high-effective-temperature conditions of the pre-ignition state.
+:::info[**Non-Vanishing Probability of Tunneling in the High-Temperature Regime established by Thermodynamic Analysis**]

+The probability $\mathbb{P}_{ign}$ of at least one symmetry-breaking tunneling event occurring in the early vacuum is strictly positive.
+This probability approaches unity under the high-effective-temperature conditions [(§4.4.1)](dynamics#4.4.1) of the pre-ignition state, where the free energy barrier to edge addition is thermodynamically negligible.

 ### 3.4.5.1 Proof: High-T Probability {#3.4.5.1}

-:::tip[**Derivation of the Near-Unity Tunneling Probability under Pre-Geometric Conditions**] The proposed ignition event consists of the direct addition of a single bipartiteness-violating edge $e = (x, y)$ between same-parity vertices without a preceding 2-path.
+:::tip[**Derivation of the Near-Unity Tunneling Probability under Pre-Geometric Conditions**]

+The proposed ignition event consists of the direct addition of a single bipartiteness-violating edge $e = (x, y)$ between same-parity vertices without a preceding 2-path.
 The thermodynamic acceptance probability for any proposed edge addition follows the standard detailed-balance form